Name and Purpose

 - Communications Committee

 - Fellowship Awards Committee

 - International Affairs Committee

 - Transplant ID Committee

 - Vaccine Advocacy Committee

 The Nominations and Awards Committee shall be compromised of the immediate Past-President (designated as Chair), two members of Board of Directors appointed by the President, and three non-Board Society members elected by the membership.
 Chair, Board and non-Board members serve for two years.
 Board members may be re-appointed at the discretion of the President but may not hold an appointed place on the Nominations and Awards Committee beyond their tenure as Board members.
-Solicitation for nominations of non-Council members and voting will be conducted as for other elected officers of the Society.
+Solicitation for nominations of non-Board members and voting will be conducted as for other elected officers of the Society.

 The Communications Committee shall oversee the Society’s responsibilities to the scientific and educational publications associated with the Society.
 These include, but are not limited to the Journal of the Pediatric Infectious Diseases Society.
 The Editor in Chief will be selected by, and serve at the will of the Publications Committee.
 The Publications Committee will also represent the Society’s interest when the Associate Editors of the Journal of the Pediatric Infectious Diseases Society are appointed.
 The Board of Directors must approve all editorial appointments made by the Publications Committee.
 The Editor in Chief of the Journal of the Pediatric Infectious Diseases Society shall make a written annual report to the Publications Committee.

 SECTION 1.
 Election, Appointment and Term of Office.

 - The officers of the Society shall consist of a President, President-Elect, immediate Past-President, Secretary-Treasurer.
 In addition, there may be such other officers or assistants as may be elected or appointed in the manner hereinafter provided.
 The individuals holding the offices of President-Elect and Secretary-Treasurer may also hold a second office.